 The cost to pay depends on the kind of lawyer you choose.
 But there are also fees and expenses added to that cost.
 Here are all the ways you may need to pay a lawyer for your car accident case.

 Popular among personal injury lawyers, contingency fees are fee arrangements set at the beginning of the case.
 These fees allow you to pay no cent until the lawyer settles your case.

 Contingency fees range around 33 percent, one-third of the total recovery cost.
 This means if you recover $120,000, your lawyer pockets $40,000.
 Depending on the outcome of the case, the fee can increase or decrease.
 For example, if the case settles before going to court, the percentage may go down.
-However, if the case goes to trial and a verdict is reached, the percentage can increase.
-Because of how a fee can fluctuate, it’s vital to keep contact with your lawyer about your contingency fee.
+However, the percentage can increase if the case goes to trial and a verdict is reached.
+Because of how a fee can fluctuate, it’s vital to keep in contact with your lawyer about your contingency fee.

 For every hour your lawyer works on your case, there will be a charge for either the whole hour or a portion of the hour.
 This arrangement is typical for most attorneys, and the cost depends on the seniority of the lawyer.

 Fixed amounts, or flat fees, are a total fee charged by the lawyer.
 These fees are offered for simple, non-complex cases, such as a will or a divorce, or a demand letter.